Senior Media Relations Manager | Communications

 - Experience working in policy/advocacy communications in the nonprofit policy arena and a team-oriented and highly collaborative environment.

-- Excellent written and oral communicator who is comfortable working and engaging with knowledgeable policy expert colleagues.
+- Excellent written and oral communicator comfortable working and engaging with knowledgeable policy expert colleagues.

-- Displays confidence and sound judgment.
-Can work collaboratively and independently with colleagues internally and is comfortable with proactive outreach to reporters, editors, producers, writers, columnists, and multicultural media outlets.
+- Comfortable with and skilled at proactive outreach to reporters, editors, producers, writers, columnists, and multicultural media outlets.

 - A sense of humor and willingness to bring innovative ideas for media outreach.

-- Proficiency with communications technology and tools like Cision (online media contact database) and Microsoft Office, Excel, and Google Suite.
+- Proficiency with communications technology and tools like Cision (online media contact database), Microsoft Office, and Google Suite.

-- BA/BS and at least six years of communications-related experience focused on media relations.
-In addition, candidates with some combination of college and/or work experience who can clearly demonstrate proficiency in the skills outlined in this announcement may be considered.
+- BA/BS and at least six years of communications-related experience focused on media relations. .

 Please send a cover letter explaining your interest in CLASP’s mission and why you are the best candidate for this position, along with your resume and 2-3 writing samples (press releases, media advisories, messaging documents, blogs, op-eds, statements, or original pieces you authored).